pdimanov/ITTalents-Final-Project/readme.md

 ## Setting up

+- **If you are on XAMPP you need to comment out `;extension=php_fileinfo.dll` from the php.ini file located in the php folder in XAMPP by removing the `;`.** This will allow the composer to install properly Intervention/Image, the extension used for the uploading of the users' avatars.
+Make sure to restart XAMPP after uncommenting.</br></br>
 - Open the main project folder in a console and run `composer install`.</br>
 - Once it's finished, go to the **/public** folder with your console and run `npm install`.</br>
 - Get back to your main project folder and rename your **.env.example** file to **.env**.</br>